hristiyan90/momentom-app/docs/policy/etag-policy.md

 # ETag Policy

+## Overview
+This policy defines the implementation of HTTP ETags for caching and conditional requests in the Momentom API.
+ETags provide a mechanism for clients to cache responses and make conditional requests, reducing bandwidth usage and improving performance.
+The policy covers canonical JSON serialization, strong ETag generation, appropriate HTTP headers, and caching behavior for different endpoint types.
 ## TL;DR
 - **Where**: Apply **ETag** on **GET** endpoints only (per OpenAPI 1.0.1).
 - **What to hash**: Compute a **strong ETag** from the **final serialized JSON body** (canonical JSON: